w3c/wai-curricula/content/designer/information-design.md

 Optional ideas to teach the learning outcomes:

 * Show examples of online articles and forms.
 Discuss how these are divided into manageable pieces so that they are easier to understand and to navigate.
-For example, by using headings and their corresponding  rank levels together with pages and chapter markers to indicate the different chapters, sections, and subsections of content.
+For example, by using headings and their corresponding rank levels to indicate the different chapters, sections, and subsections of content.
 * Show examples of diagrams and illustrations that can complement the information presented in text.
 For example, visual instructions that supplement the textual information of a user manual.
 Explain that they help users with reading disabilities understand difficult pieces of text.
 For reference on how to provide visual illustrations, pictures, and symbols to help explain ideas, events, and processes, see technique [G103: Providing visual illustrations, pictures, and symbols to help explain ideas, events, and processes](https://www.w3.org/WAI/WCAG21/Techniques/general/G103).
 * Show examples of words that may be difficult to understand or that are used in a restricted way.
 Explain that people who are not familiar with such words need definitions to understand their meaning.
 Explain that defining the mechanisms to provide such definitions is a designers' responsibility, whereas providing the definitions is a responsibility shared with the content author.
 * Show examples of abbreviations,  such as short forms of words and acronyms.
 Explain that people who are not familiar with the abbreviations need an explanation or an expansion of that abbreviation to understand their meaning.
 Explain that defining the mechanisms to provide such explanations or expansions is a designers' responsibility, whereas providing the explanations or expansions is a responsibility shared with the content author.